aarneranta/chalmers-advanced-python/labs/lab1/lab1.md

     Kapellplatsen 2
     Chalmers

+where the number appended to a stop name indicates the transfer time between the stop on the previous line and this one.
+If no number is appended, the transfer takes 1 minute.
-The meaning of this is:
+The meaning of there three lines

 - the trip from Vasaplatsen to Kapellplatsen takes 2 minutes,
 - the trip from Kapellplatsen to Chalmers takes 1 minute (the default, when no number is given).

 It is enough to collect times in one direction, and only for transition times other than one minute.
 Thus no time *from* Kapellplatsen is needed, since the only possibilities are to Vasaplatsen (already covered) and to Chalmers (the default).
+Moreover, the time for each transfer need only be given once in the
+data: if some other tram line lists

+    Vasaplatsen
+    Kapellplatsen
+    Chalmers 2

+then the explicitly given times, 2 minutes for both transfers, are stored.

 The general idea with these data structures and functions is to **avoid redundancy**: every piece of information is given only once in the dictionaries.
 In particular,